-IF LEN (IN\$) > 1 AND LEN (IN\$) <21 THEN GOTO NEXTPHRASE
+IF LEN (IN\$) > 1 AND LEN (IN\$) < 21 THEN GOTO NEXTPHRASE and then the direction to the

 PRINT "I NEED BETWEEN 1 AND 20 CHARACTERS"

 We here at Interaction Central like really responsive computers that give really specific messages in response to really specific user errors.
 We wouldn't combine messages like the last example does; but we're fanatics.
 As long as you let the user know completely and clearly what hir error is then you're ok.